esiriwardane/structural-garch-deploy/README.md

 * tau - TODO - define
 * gjr - Parameters from estimation of a GJR-GARCH regression on the returns provided

+The burn_index parameter refers to the initial number of observations that are discarded when computing the likelihood function used for the optimization.
+This is done to minimize dependence on initial conditions.

 #### Options

 You can also pass in a `forecastType` option to specify either a 'Constant' or 'Dynamic' forecast ('Constant' is the default).